StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

   - `fingerOffset` — This is the current distance of the finger, within the pressable volume, from the bottom of the button.
   - `buttonState` — This is the current frame's "active" state for the button.
   - `focusState` — This is the current frame's "focus" state for the button.
-- `static void UI.ButtonBehavior(Vec3 windowRelativePos, Vec2 size, string id, Single& fingerOffset, BtnState& buttonState, BtnState& focusState, Int32& hand)` — This is the core functionality of StereoKit's buttons, without any of the rendering parts!
+- `static void UI.ButtonBehavior(Vec3 windowRelativePos, Vec2 size, string id, Single& fingerOffset, BtnState& buttonState, BtnState& focusState, Interactor& interactor)` — This is the core functionality of StereoKit's buttons, without any of the rendering parts!
 If you're trying to create your own pressable UI elements, or do more extreme customization of the look and feel of UI elements, then this function will provide a lot of complex pressing functionality for you!
   - `windowRelativePos` — The layout position of the pressable area.
   - `size` — The size of the pressable area.
   - `id` — The id for this pressable element to track its state with.
   - `fingerOffset` — This is the current distance of the finger, within the pressable volume, from the bottom of the button.
   - `buttonState` — This is the current frame's "active" state for the button.
   - `focusState` — This is the current frame's "focus" state for the button.
-  - `hand` — Id of the hand that interacted with the button.
-This will be -1 if no interaction has occurred.
+  - `interactor` — The Interactor that interacted with the button.
+If nothing is interacting, this will be `Interactor.None`.
-- `static void UI.ButtonBehavior(Vec3 windowRelativePos, Vec2 size, string id, float buttonDepth, float buttonActivationDepth, Single& fingerOffset, BtnState& buttonState, BtnState& focusState, Int32& hand)` — This is the core functionality of StereoKit's buttons, without any of the rendering parts!
+- `static void UI.ButtonBehavior(Vec3 windowRelativePos, Vec2 size, string id, float buttonDepth, float buttonActivationDepth, Single& fingerOffset, BtnState& buttonState, BtnState& focusState, Interactor& interactor)` — This is the core functionality of StereoKit's buttons, without any of the rendering parts!
 If you're trying to create your own pressable UI elements, or do more extreme customization of the look and feel of UI elements, then this function will provide a lot of complex pressing functionality for you!
 This overload allows for customizing the depth of the button, which otherwise would use UISettings.depth for its values.
   - `windowRelativePos` — The layout position of the pressable area.
   - `size` — The size of the pressable area.
   - `id` — The id for this pressable element to track its state with.